Think of the actions you perform when constructing a mosaic.

 These pieces explore this concept, using multiple strategies for selection of source texts and assembly of the final work.

-Some of them do in fact source from Molly’s soliloquy, while others use Ulysses
+Some do in fact source from Molly’s soliloquy, while others use Ulysses

 as a whole.